jholtmann/genderize_csv/README.md

                         Output file name
 ```

-#### Beta features:
+#### Flag details
-- Auto flag: Only requests unique names from genderize.io, autocompletes the rest.
-May significantly lower API key usage.
+- key:       specify API key [required for 1000+ names]
+- catch:     try to gracefully catch and handle errors [recommended]
+- auto:      only request genders for unique names, then autocomplete the duplicates.
+May significantly lower API usage (by 50% in big test file, for example) [see "Note" for more info]
+- noheader:  use if input file has no header row

 ### Test usage:
 ```